WanderingSpaceThinker/nonexistence/_posts/2021-02-20-Starting-point.md

 <li><u>Q1: Does it work in solving the problem it's supposed to solve?</u></li>
 The main argument in favor of death penalty is it reduces criminality as people will fear for their life but a quick look on the topic seems to indicate that no, it doesn't reduce crime rates and with a solution that drastic, anything less that a complete disappearance of crimes altogether probably isn't worth it.
 <li><u>Q2: Is it an efficient use of our resources?</u></li>
 So I guess that killing a criminal will free up some space in prison (yeah I realize how awful this sentence is, sorry) but this is meaningless.
 How many years, food, energy it takes in order to make a grown human adult?
-How much value this person would have produced in his time if they was still alive?
+How much value this person would have produced just by being alive, if they hadn't been prematurely <i>dispatched</i>?
 The amount of wasted resources probably dwarves any gain obtained by the execution.
 </ul>

 So just by those answers it seems death penalty is a no-no. Now to be clear, I am against death penalty for these very reasons but also because I believe killing isn't a decent way to deal with any problems whatsoever and most notably, the risk of killing someone innocent is unacceptable.